Memphis, Tennessee: 19th century

 Tennessee seceded from the Union in June 1861, and Memphis briefly became a Confederate stronghold.
 Union ironclad gunboats captured it in the naval Battle of Memphis on June 6, 1862, and the city and state were occupied by the Union Army for the duration of the war.
 Union commanders allowed the city to maintain its civil government during most of this period but excluded Confederate States Army veterans from office.
 This shifted political dynamics in the city as the war went on.

 The war years contributed to additional dramatic changes in the city population.
 The Union Army's presence attracted many fugitive slaves who had escaped from surrounding rural plantations.
 So many sought protection behind Union lines that the Army set up contraband camps to accommodate them.
 Memphis's black population increased from 3,000 in 1860, when the total population was 22,623, to nearly 20,000 in 1865, with most settling south of the city limits.

 Postwar years, Reconstruction and Democratic control

 The rapid demographic changes added to the stress of war and occupation and uncertainty about who was in charge, increasing tensions between the city's ethnic Irish policemen and black Union soldiers after the war.
 In three days of rioting in early May 1866, the Memphis Riots erupted, in which white mobs made up of policemen, firemen, and other mostly ethnic Irish Americans attacked and killed 46 blacks, wounding 75 and injuring 100; raped several women; and destroyed nearly 100 houses while severely damaging churches and schools in South Memphis.
-Much of the black settlement was left in ruins.
+The riots left much of the black settlement in ruins.
 Two whites were killed in the riot.
 Many blacks permanently fled Memphis afterward, especially as the Freedmen's Bureau continued to have difficulty in protecting them.
 Their population fell to about 15,000 by 1870, 37.4% of the total population of 40,226.